 The Minister for Foreign Affairs cannot grant a sanctions permit authorising the supply, sale or transfer of 'export sanctioned goods' to the DPRK except in the circumstances set out below.

-The Minister may grant a permit authorising the supply, sale or transfer of a new helicopter or new vessel (that is not arms or related materiel) if the Committee has approved its supply.
+The Minister may grant a permit authorising the supply, sale or transfer of a new helicopter or new vessel (that is not arms or related materiel) or crude oil if the Committee has approved its supply.